|

 like a twin, the birth of our great class has been inexorably associated

-with the dawn of rock ‘n’ roll.
+with the dawn of rock n roll.

 Click

-here for the story of
+for the story of

-that beginning in an original 13-minute video documentary that, like this page, is
+that, like this page, is

 entitled The Dawn of Rock 'n' Roll, 1954-'59.
 It was made

-especially for us in conjunction with our 50-Year Grand
+especially for us in conjunction with our

-Reunion and is now available online for viewing by everyone. |
+Reunion Gala and is now available online for viewing by everyone.

 |